RedHatInsights/bonfire/README.md

 A CLI tool used to deploy ephemeral environments for testing cloud.redhat.com applications

-`bonfire` interacts with a running instance of [qontract-server](https://github.com/app-sre/qontract-server) (the component that powers the [AppSRE team](https://github.com/app-sre/)'s internal `app-interface` graphql API) or a local configuration file to obtain applications' OpenShift templates, process them, and deploy them.

 `bonfire` interacts with a running instance of [qontract-server](https://github.com/app-sre/qontract-server) (the component that powers the [AppSRE team](https://github.com/app-sre/)'s internal `app-interface` graphql API) to obtain applications' OpenShift templates, process them, and deploy them.
-A local configuration file allows you to override an application config if you wish.
+A local configuration file can be defined that allows you to override an application config if you wish.

 It also interacts with the [ephemeral namespace operator](https://github.com/RedHatInsights/ephemeral-namespace-operator) to manage the reservation of ephemeral namespaces for testing.

 It has special functionality related to the [Clowder operator](https://github.com/RedHatInsights/clowder) and [Frontend operator](https://github.com/RedHatInsights/frontend-operator/) such as auto-deploying ClowdApp dependencies.

+A wide range of CLI options allow you to customize exactly what combination of components get deployed into a namespace.

 # Installation